awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 To list aliases in the account and region, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.

 By default, the ListAliases command returns all aliases in the account and Region\.
-This includes aliases that you created and associated with your [customer managed CMKs](concepts.md#master_keys), and aliases that AWS created and associated with your [AWS managed CMKs](concepts.md#master_keys)\.
+This includes aliases that you created and associated with your [customer managed keys](concepts.md#kms_keys), and aliases that AWS created and associated with your [AWS managed keys](concepts.md#kms_keys)\.
 The response might also include aliases that have no `TargetKeyId` field\.
-These are predefined aliases that AWS has created but has not yet associated with a CMK\.
+These are predefined aliases that AWS has created but has not yet associated with a KMS key\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.